International Undergraduate Students

 We look forward to getting to know you.

-However, due to the time needed to request, receive, and evaluate academic credentials from other countries, and in order to fulfill all legal requirements, international applicants are advised to complete the admissions process by:
+However, due to the time needed to request, receive and evaluate academic credentials from other countries, and in order to fulfill all legal requirements, international applicants are advised to complete the admission process by:

-- June 1 for Fall semester entry in September
+June 1 for fall semester entry in August.

 Follow these steps to complete the application for admission and scholarship: